RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 This will create the following directory tree where you can find the extracted backup data:
 `~/backup_data/var/snap/rocketchat-server/<version>/dump/parties`

+##### Note: If you are restoring into a fresh install, complete the Initial Setup Wizard first with data from an unused username and email

 #### 2. Confirm your database name

 The snap database name should be `parties`, but just to be safe: